vegarringdal/simple-html/README.md

     // rebuild app
     if (document.body) {
         document.body.innerHTML = '<app-root></app-root>';
-    } else{
+    } else {
         // add a dom loaded event if you dont have it in index.html }
 });
 ```